More in store for NZ data centre landscape after Microsoft investment

 This will obviously include Microsoft Azure, as well as Microsoft 365, Dynamics 365, and Power Platform, and meet their data hosting, security and compliance requirements.

-“By enabling seamless access to enterprise-grade public cloud services the proposed data centre investment by Microsoft will empower business enterprises and other organisations in the country to build their digital capabilities and most importantly ensure that their critical and sensitive data is stored locally,” adds Daga.
+“By enabling seamless access to enterprise-grade public cloud services the proposed data center investment by Microsoft will empower business enterprises and other organisations in the country to build their digital capabilities and most importantly ensure that their critical and sensitive data is stored locally,” adds Daga.

 Not only will organisations around the country benefit from the vastly improved accessibility to increasingly essential cloud services, but the new development is also expected to increase competition in the market, according to GlobalData.